20.6 – Dimensional analysis

 kmeans cluster bi-plot Skittles data set

 Figure 3.
-Bi-plot of clusters, Skittles mini bags
+Bi-plot of clusters, Skittles mini bags.

 Hierarchical clustering